alttch/finac/doc/readme.rst

        note: rainy day savings

-then create a cron job which calls *f.transaction_apply(“/path/to/file.yml”)* and that’s it.
+then create a cron job which calls *f.transaction_apply(“/path/to/file.yml”)* and that is it.

 Actually, transaction templates are useful for any repeating operations.
-You may specify all same arguments, as for the core functions.
+The same arguments, as for the core functions, can be specified.

 Number formatting
 ~~~~~~~~~~~~~~~~~

-Finac doesn’t use system locale.
-If you input amounts and targets as
+Finac does not use system locale.
+If amounts and targets are inputted as
-strings, you may input them in any format and Finac will try converting
+strings, they can be specified in any format and Finac tries converting
-it to the float numeric automatically.
-The following values for amounts
+strings into float numeric automatically.
+The following values for
-and targets are valid and will be automatically parsed:
+amounts and targets are valid and are automatically parsed:

 -  1 000,00 = 1000.0
 -  1,000.00 = 1000.0